Ives Manufacturing Company: Electric trains

 Ives released its first electric trains in 1910, partially in response to companies such as American Flyer undercutting its prices on clockwork trains.
 Ives initially produced electric trains in O gauge and 1 gauge.

 Ives' train sales continued to decline in the face of increasing competition and Lionel's greater momentum, the latter having released its first electric trains nearly a decade earlier.
 Meanwhile, construction toys were gaining in popularity, so in an effort to re-diversify, Ives released a Meccano and Erector Set-like construction toy in 1913 named Struktiron.
 Although it offered parts its competition did not, the set was not very successful and Ives withdrew it from the market in 1917.

 World War I had mixed effects on the company.
 On one hand, it eliminated imports from Germany, increasing Ives' share of the market.
-However, Ives' geographic location made it difficult to bring in the materials it needed to make trains, and also made shipping finished products difficult.
+However, Ives' geographic location made it difficult to bring in the materials it needed to make trains, as well as shipping finished products.
 Lionel and American Flyer, being headquartered in New York City and Chicago, respectively, did not face that challenge.
 Additionally, Ives' isolation made it impossible for Ives to gain lucrative wartime government manufacturing contracts.
 As a result, Ives did not benefit financially from the war.

 After the war, Ives, along with competitors Lionel and American Flyer, lobbied successfully for protective tariffs to promote the fledgling American toy train industry.
 As a result, there was very little foreign competition after World War I, especially at the high end of the market where Ives had positioned itself.

 The seasonal nature of train sales continued to cause concern for Ives, and Harry Ives, Edward Ives' son and successor, sought one last time to diversify by selling toy boats, which he hoped would support the company through strong summer sales.
 The first boats, released in 1917, were powered by a clockwork engine from an Ives O gauge locomotive.
 However, the designs were unrealistic looking, lacking the costly detail that was the highlight of competing German designs, and had a tendency to sink easily.
 Additionally, since Ives did not use a primer when painting the boats, the paint flaked off easily.
 Ives had difficulty adapting its methods for designing and building trains to work for boats.
 Despite the problems, Ives continued producing the boats until 1928.
 Few Ives boats exist today, but it is unclear whether this was due to lack of popularity or their propensity to sink.